ernest-kiwele/mosquito/README.md

 }
 ```

-`body.entity.items` simply accesses the `items` attribute of the response JSON, which, for the `/questions` request, is a JSON array.
+`body.entity.items` simply accesses the `items` attribute of the response JSON, which, for the `/questions` request, is a JSON array. `Response.body.entity` is the response path that holds the response body.

 You can then make use of Groovy's power to read/slice/manipulate response data: